quickjs-ng/quickjs/docs/docs/developer-guide/internals.md

 Infinite recursions coming from quantifiers with empty terms are avoided.

-The full regexp library weights about 15 KiB (x86 code), excluding the Unicode library.
+The full regexp library weighs about 15 KiB (x86 code), excluding the Unicode library.

 ### Unicode